amd/Quark/docs/source/onnx/tools.rst

     python -m quark.onnx.tools.convert_nchw_to_nhwc --input $NCHW_ONNX_MODEL_PATH --output $NHWC_ONNX_MODEL_PATH

-Quantize a ONNX Model Using Random Input
+Quantize a Float Model with Random Data
 ----------------------------------------

-For some ONNX models without an input for quantization, use random input for the ONNX model quantization process.
+Customers often need to verify the performance of the quantized model regardless of quantization accuracy.
+So we support the quantization without calibration dataset using random data generated automatically.

 Use the ``random_quantize`` tool to quantize an ONNX model:

 .. code-block:: bash

-   python -m quark.onnx.tools.random_quantize --input_model $FLOAT_ONNX_MODEL_PATH --quant_model $QUANTIZED_ONNX_MODEL_PATH
+    python -m quark.onnx.tools.random_quantize --input_model_path [INPUT_MODEL_PATH] --quantized_model_path [QUANTIZED_MODEL_PATH]

 Convert a A8W8 NPU Model to a A8W8 CPU Model
 --------------------------------------------